aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 1234           able@gmail.com      zorro@gmail.com     Able Jones          SDE9      {city=SEA, desk=3, floor=12, building=44, room=2}
 ```

-However, what happens when we try to index on a different attribute?
+However, what happens when you try to index on a different attribute?

 <!-- !test in get-employees-SEA -->
 ```bash
 ./employee-portal get-employees --city=SEA
 ```

-When we made this query to our plaintext Employee Portal Service,
+When you made this query to your plaintext Employee Portal Service,
-we retrieved back all employees in Seattle,
+you retrieved back all employees in Seattle,
-but now we don't get any results back!
+but now you don't get any results back!
 <!-- !test out get-employees-SEA -->
 ```
 employeeNumber employeeEmail       managerEmail        name                title     location
 ```

-As you can see, because we are no longer writing to the Global Secondary Indexes
+As you can see, because you are no longer writing to the global secondary indexes
-that our plaintext Employee Portal Service used,
+that your plaintext Employee Portal Service used,
-our CLI is currently unable to retrieve employees by anything
+the CLI is currently unable to retrieve employees by anything
 other than their primary key value.

 ### Put items into your encrypted table

-Let's double check that putting new items into our table
+Let's double check that putting new items into your table
 via the CLI still behaves as expected.

-Put a new ticket into our table:
+Put a new ticket into your table:

 <!-- !test check put-ticket -->
 ```bash
 ./employee-portal put-ticket --ticket-number=3 --modified-date=2022-10-07T15:32:25 --author-email=barney@gmail.com --assignee-email=charlie@gmail.com --severity=3 --subject="Bad Bug Followup" --message="We should follow up on the Bad Bug"
 ```

-Now verify that this ticket appears in our table:
+Now verify that this ticket appears in your table:

 <!-- !test in get-tickets -->
 ```bash